‘Hold still, old boy. I’m almost done.’

 She stops, shrugging off his arm.
 ‘I’m not your girl…’

 ‘Right, your BFF is.’
 He winks at her, turning on his bad boy charm, but Taïga just thinks he’s creepy.
-She must get Linn to realize he’s not good for her…
+She must get Linn to realize he’s no good for her.

 ‘Hey, are you coming or not?’

-After finishing the doors, they start on tagging the pavement.
+After finishing the doors, they continue with the pavement.
 Tess looks at Taïga.
 ‘Why are you just standing there?
 Here, take this.’
 Tess hands her a spray can.
 ‘It’s easy!’

 ‘But I don’t want to.’